-Terry Davies was born and grew up in the welsh border town of Shrewsbury, Shrophire in 1961.
-Struck by clay at 11 years old, this passion has never left.
-In 2018 Terry celebrated his 40th year since beginning his apprenticeship, holding two major personal exhibitions in Italy.
-The skills acquired during this important episode of learning has taken him to all corners of the world.
-At 19 years old, he knew how to throw and control clay into any form needed, but he knew he needed more.
-The further artistic form of training came from his extensive travels, starting with a period on Green Island Dorset, where he worked and learnt the technique’s of salt and soda firing with Guy Sydneham.
+Terry Davies was born n the Welsh border town of Shrewsbury, Shrophire in 1961.
+His passion for clay began aged 11 and by the time he was 19 years old, he knew how to throw and control clay into any form needed.
+He gained a further artistic form of training from his extensive travels, starting with a period on Green Island Dorset, where he learned the techniques of salt and soda firing with Guy Sydneham.
 After a years’ stay in the French pottery village of Laborne, his passion for wood firing had been seeded, this was by far the most influential chapter of his long journey.

 Have a question, make a comment, or just say hello!